kucendro/eveng1_python_sdk/README.md

 - `log_to_console`: Enable or disable logging to the console
 - `log_to_file`: Enable or disable logging to a file
 - `log_to_db`: Enable or disable logging to a database (TODO)

+## Notes for improvements
+When we exit, windows BT manager maintains a connection for a while blocking a new connection, can we hook into an existing connection if it is still active? if not, and in the case of any other errors at the start, try to connect again after a couple of seconds, then after a few more seconds (as per config) or can we force windows BT manager to disconnect when we exit?